Stephen Snyder-Hill: 1995 meeting and confrontation with Dr. Strauss

-Perkins Coie Investigation & Preservation of OSU documents
+Perkins Coie investigation and preservation of OSU documents

 In May 2019, the university released the results of their investigation.
 This report concluded that many university officials knew about Strauss's predation but did nothing.
-OSU released supporting files on their Compliance and Integrity page, which was only available for 1 year.
+OSU released supporting files on their Compliance and Integrity page, which was only available for one year.
 Snyder-Hill, who the university dismissed for public records requests, took all of the thousands of documents which were not released in any logical order, and Snyder-Hill organized, labeled, and archived them to keep the university transparent, so they would remain available to the public for more than one year.
 In an effort to understand what all happened in Strauss's era, Snyder-Hill also created a timeline of what happened back when Strauss was sexually assaulting students from 1978 to 1996, and referenced all timeline events either to the Perkins Coie report, or to the documents released.
-It was the release of the Perkins Report and timing of the release of Snyder-Hill's public records, which caused him to question the universities intentions and transparency.
-It was this report that Snyder-Hill found out that another student complained about Dr. Strauss to Dr. Grace just 2 days before Snyder-Hill complained.
+It was the release of the Perkins Report and timing of the release of Snyder-Hill's public records, which caused him to question the university's intentions and transparency.
+It was in this report that Snyder-Hill found out that another student complained about Dr. Strauss to Dr. Grace just two days before Snyder-Hill had.
 There was also another person who complained one year after Snyder-Hill.
 It was the three of these complaints collectively (Student A, B, and C) that eventually got Strauss suspended.
 He was never fired from his job and was allowed to retire with emeritus status.